fieldtrip/website/tutorial/eventrelatedaveraging.md

 {% include image src="/assets/img/tutorial/eventrelatedaveraging/figure4.png" width="700" %}

-_Figure: The event related fields for three conditions plotted simultaneously using ft_multiplotER._
+_Figure: The event-related fields for three conditions plotted simultaneously using ft_multiplotER._

 To plot the data of a single sensor you can use **[ft_singleplotER](/reference/ft_singleplotER)** while specifying the name of the channel you are interested in, for instance MLC24: